 - Significant cuts to defense and non-defense discretionary spending

 If the Fiscal Cliff is to be avoided, Congress must act quickly.
 This may be an impossible task as a bi-partisan group of senators have worked together for over a year to find an alternative solution to the country’s deficit problem.
 As yet, no agreements have been made.
 Republicans continue to push for an extension of the Bush tax cuts for all citizens while the President has promised to veto any attempts at extending these cuts for the wealthy.

-Regardless of the answer to the bankruptcy question, the President should consider a new US Treasury Secretary that has a history with bankruptcy.
-Should the country need to formally file for bankruptcy, which is appearing more and more the likely, the Secretary of Treasury will be needed to guide the federal government through what could potentially be a very long process.
+Regardless of the answer to the bankruptcy question, Presidents should consider a new US Treasury Secretary that has a history with bankruptcy.
+Should the country need to formally file for bankruptcy?
+This is appearing more and more the likely, the Secretary of Treasury will be needed to guide the federal government through what could potentially be a very long process.

 I evaluate on a daily basis personal and business financial situation.
 Is the United States headed to bankruptcy?